Jamazi4/bimcat/notes.md

 because I'll need to check access to components now also based on a requesting user being a guest of a composite library containing a library containing the component.

+download implemented. think about switching library to private and consequences of that in regards to it being present in a compositeLibrary

+also it's redundant to display author of a component in a library

+above is done along with some cosmetics, now thinking about paths, maybe include catchall route at libraries to display component from library? no, in order to keep a clean route path I will do that as a separate route /libraries/composite/[compositeLibraryId]/[componentId] and just reuse the viewer.